PHOEBE EUSTANCE

 1990/PTBO

 Phoebe Eustance (they/them) is an artist and researcher based between London and Birmingham.
-Their work engages in writing, performance, and audio-visual practices, intertwining queer studies, materiality, affect, and the political within the context of the clinic.
+Their work engages with text, performance, and audio-visual practices, intertwining queer studies and spatial politics within the context of the clinic.
 They completed an MA (2016) at the Centre for Research Architecture, Goldsmiths and a BA (2013) in Fine Art at Leeds and Lisbon Universities.
-In 2022, they started a PhD at Birmingham School of Art and are a recipient of the Gertrude Aston Bowater PhD Award.
-For the last five years Phoebe has worked for the arts and mental health charity Hospital Rooms and is now a research consultant with them.
+For the last five years Phoebe has worked with the arts and mental health charity Hospital Rooms and is now a Research Consultant with them.

 Email